WICG/turtledove/FLEDGE.md

 As buyers construct interest groups there are some things they should consider to protect themselves:
  * Buyers should join interest groups in an origin that is not also used for ad rendering.
-In other words, the ads renderURLs should not be same-origin with the interest group’s owner.
+In other words, the `ads` `renderURL`s should not be same-origin with the interest group’s `owner`.
 This can help prevent ad creatives from performing same-origin operations from the interest group owner’s origin.
  * Buyers should only place bids in auctions with sellers that they trust and have existing business relationships with, otherwise placing a bid may share